falun/json/README.md

 Now when decoding a JSON struct will fail if the required keys are not sent or, in the updated example, are sent as `null`.

+Given the limitations of only checking key validity on the first layer of JSON there are obvious limitations but even this is somewhat useful.

 ## What needs love